 The Dalai Lama, who was awarded the Nobel Peace Prize in 1989, is seen here at that 2012 summit in Chicago, with Mikhail Gorbachev, former President of the USSR, who was the recipient of the prize in 1990.
 (AP Photo by Charles Rex Arbogast.)

 In Thomas Laird's book The Story of Tibet: Conversations with the Dalai Lama, His Holiness talks about wanting to drive a Jeep when he was 16 years old.
-Now, as he approaches 80, he is probably happy to leave the driving to somebody else.
-But he undoubtedly remembers that Jeep ride across the border in 1959.
+Now in his 80s, he is probably happy to leave the driving to somebody else, but he still remembers that Jeep ride across the border in 1959.

 Thanks to Federico Cavedo for finding the LIFE article. -- Derek Redmond